Three (U2 EP): Involvement of Jackie Hayden

 Several weeks later, Bono and Clayton visited Hayden at his office to discuss a recording contract, with Clayton acting as U2's de facto manager at the time.
 Though no one at CBS Ireland other than Hayden was interested in the band, he wanted to remain involved in their career.
 He gave them a copy of a standard CBS Ireland contract to review, which would have included a commitment of two or three singles while giving CBS Ireland international rights to the material for five years.
 The group had concerns with the contract, but Hayden said the terms were non-negotiable and that CBS UK did not think CBS Ireland should be signing new acts at all.
 U2 amicably declined to sign the contract, believing it to be the wrong deal at the wrong time.
 They remained in contact with Hayden, who continued to attend their concerts and include them in his reports to CBS UK.

-Hayden later met Paul McGuinness, who had agreed to manage U2, and the two shared an enthusiasm for the group.
+Hayden later met Paul McGuinness, who had agreed to manage U2 in mid-1978, and the two shared an enthusiasm for the group.
 Hayden expressed to McGuinness that the band would need a "very sympathetic producer" to translate the excitement of their live performances to studio recordings.
-McGuinness shared with him a second demo the group had recorded with producer Barry Devlin, consisting of the songs "Street Missions", "Shadows and Tall Trees", and "The Fool".
-Hayden said it was "infinitely better" than the audition demo he had produced, but still thought "there was a major gap to be bridged" between the band live and in the studio.
-Excitement for U2 continued to build after their performance at the Project Arts Centre during a 24-hour marathon concert called "Dark Space", which featured several British and Northern Irish acts.
+McGuinness shared with him a second demo the group had recorded with producer Barry Devlin in November 1978, consisting of the songs "Street Missions", "Shadows and Tall Trees", and "The Fool".
+Hayden said it was "infinitely better" than the audition demo he had produced, but still thought "there was a major gap to be bridged" between the quality of the band live and in the studio.
+Excitement for U2 continued to build after their performance on 17–18 February 1979 at the Project Arts Centre during a 24-hour marathon festival called "Dark Space", which featured several British and Northern Irish acts.
 However, Hayden's continued advocacy for U2 was not currying him favour with CBS, which wanted him to focus on supporting their existing roster.
 Hayden did not want the label to miss out on an Irish band with potential international appeal, or for CBS UK to be seen as anti-Irish.